-In 2008, his dream was realized and the Len van Zyl Conductors’ Competition was established in partnership with the Cape Town Philharmonic Orchestra, with which the contestants work in the final rounds; with the participation of Professor Victor Yampolsky of Northwestern University, Chicago, the chairman of the adjudication panel and who also provides master classes to all participants; the renowned Philadelphia Orchestra which takes on the winner as a conducting intern; and counsel and advice from various well-known conductors both South African and international.
+In 2008, his dream was realized and the Len van Zyl Conductors’ Competition was established in partnership with the Cape Town Philharmonic Orchestra, with which the contestants work in the final rounds; with the participation of Professor Victor Yampolsky of Northwestern University, Chicago, the chairman of the adjudication panel and who also provides coaching and master classes to all participants; the renowned Philadelphia Orchestra which takes on the winner as a conducting intern; and counsel and advice from various well-known conductors both South African and international.

 A financial trust was created by Len van Zyl.